raymondcolebaugh/raymondcolebaugh.github.io/_posts/2016-08-29-getting-started-with-jekyll-github-pages.markdown

 Unfortunately, we cannot execute dynamic Jekyll plugins like these when hosting on GitHub pages.
 This reduces the potential for attack on their infrastructure.
 To get around this limitation, first build your static site.
 Then, push the results into the root of your master branch.
 You'll need to then maintain development in another branch, such as "source" or "dev."

-To handle pushing your changes, you can create a Rake task to handle pushing your site to GitHub.
+To handle updates, you can create a Rake task to handle pushing your site to GitHub.
 Create a new file name `Rakefile` and insert something like:

 ```ruby
 # Github pages publishing.